 To promote waste reduction at source and recycling, we have been proactively conducting various promotion and publicity to encourage PRH tenants to practise a good habit of “use less, waste less” in their daily lives.
 We have implemented the Estate Ambassadors (EAs) of Environmental Protection Scheme in September 2022 and successfully recruited about 700 PRH tenants as EAs up to November 2022.
 They will assist in disseminating the messages of waste reduction at source, clean recycling and proper disposal of waste in PRH estates.
 In order to enhance EAs’ knowledge in waste separation at source and clean recycling, arrangement had been made for them to visit ECO Park and attend seminar on waste reduction and recycling.

-In order to complement the upcoming implementation of Municipal Solid Waste (MSW) charging, we have collaborated with Environmental Protection Department to launch various waste reduction and recycling trials in PRH estates such as launching Phase 3 MSW charging trial in 11 PRH estates covering 51 blocks from January to November 2022; placing Reverse Vending Machine for collection of plastic beverage containers under stage 2 Pilot Scheme in 15 estates by phases since July 2022; all PRH estates in 9 districts participating in GREEN COLLECT – one stop recyclable collection service by phases since late September 2022; joining the food waste collection trial in 18 shopping centres /wet markets since July 2018 and smart food waste collection trial in 4 PRH estates covering 26 blocks starting from late October 2022.
+In order to encourage our residents on waste reduction and recycling, we have collaborated with the Environmental Protection Department (EPD) to launch various waste reduction and recycling trials in PRH estates including placing Reverse Vending Machine for collection of plastic beverage containers in 18 estates by phases since July 2022; placing smart recycling bins in 14 PRH estates since the first quarter of 2023; all PRH estates in 9 districts participating in GREEN COLLECT – one stop recyclable collection service by phases since late September 2022 joining the food waste collection trial in 24 shopping centres /wet markets since July 2018 and food waste collection trial by food waste smart recycling bins (FWSRBs) by phases starting from late October 2022, and from completion of expansion of FWSRBs to cover all PRH estates to planning to achieve the goal of “one bin per block” in PRH estates by 2026.

 Green Delight in Estates (GDE) Phase 13